tc39/notes/es6/2012-07/july-25.md

 ------------------
 - var, function, go in global
-- let, const, module, class… all get modeled lexically as usual in inner contour
+- let, const, module, class... all get modeled lexically as usual in inner contour
 - each script's inner contour is "private" to that script

 3) 1 Contour, Global "Traditional"

 ------------------
-- var, function, let, const, module, class… everything is a property of the global object.
+- var, function, let, const, module, class... everything is a property of the global object.
 - Additional scope refs in a side table of global, shared across scripts
 - each script updates the side table